Siixes/siixes.github.io/docs/_posts/2020-08-24-atomic-vs-composite-detections.markdown

 ### Non-Original Intro

 There are a couple different ways that people can work with detections.
-This is kinda a follow-on article to my other [post on detections](https://criminal.group/infosec/2020/08/20/your-detections-arent-working.html).
+This is a follow-on article to my other [post on detections](https://criminal.group/infosec/2020/08/20/your-detections-arent-working.html).
 There are different ways that you can build and use detections, but it's important to be cognizant of what they are and when to use them.

 > Detections are like tools in your work shop, there are different kinds, and some are more appropriate for certain jobs than others.